BOX barn conversion — black vertical timber cladding, large panoramic window, garden slope with stacked logs, pool on the slope | OOOOX

 BOX white barn dining area — set table with black dishes, white Tolix chairs, industrial pendant lamp, panoramic barn window | OOOOX BOX barn dining table from above — black place settings, cast iron pot on wooden board, white Tolix chairs, industrial pendant lights viewed from gallery | OOOOX BOX barn dining table detail — white table top on plumbing pipe base leg, black place settings with cutlery, white metal Tolix chairs, arched window to garden | OOOOX

-Given the size of the house, the bathroom is combined with the toilet, but the shower and the vanity unit make full use of the room’s depth, so it doesn’t feel cramped.
-We deliberately omitted modern chrome and stainless steel—the faucets are made of rubberized bronze, and the stone sink echoes the materials found naturally in the house’s surroundings.
+Given the size of the house, the bathroom is combined with the toilet — but both the shower and the vanity unit make use of the full depth of the room, so it never feels cramped.
+We deliberately avoided modern chrome and stainless steel: the taps are in rubberised bronze, and the stone basin ties in materially with what naturally appears in the surrounding landscape.

 The shower is separated by a partition in a white frame reminiscent of a factory window.
-The walls feature French metro-style tiles, and the floor has tiles imitating old bleached wood.
-The long countertop under the sink allowed us to use pendant lights, which aren’t exactly common in bathrooms, but create a soft, pleasant light instead of classic “bathroom” lighting.
+The walls are finished with metro-style tiles, and the floor features tiles imitating aged, whitewashed wood.
+The long vanity shelf allowed us to use pendant lights — unusual in a bathroom, but they create soft, pleasant light instead of the standard harsh "bathroom" overhead fixture.

 BOX barn bathroom vanity — stone river rock vessel sink on white concrete countertop, dark bronze tall faucet, weathered wood-framed mirror, white wire pendant lights | OOOOX